 (12) Any federal, state and local earned income tax credits received either as a lump sum or as payments under section 3507 of the Internal Revenue Code (12/1994) shall be excluded for twelve months following receipt.

-(19) Federal emergency management assistance housing subsidies to pay for temporary housing required as a result of a disaster and individual and family grant assistance payments made under the Disaster Relief Act section 312(d) of the Disaster Relief Act of 1974, as amended in 1988.
+(19) Federal emergency management assistance housing subsidies to pay for temporary housing required as a result of a disaster and individual and family grant assistance payments made under section 408 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (4/2013).

 (21) Disaster unemployment assistance provided under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, Pub.
 L. No. 100-707, (11/1988), to individuals unemployed as a result of a major disaster.